Are You Eligible to Vote Absentee?

 .
 Ballots must be received by 7:00 pm on election day in order to be counted.
 The last day to request a ballot to be mailed is the Tuesday preceding election day.

 Notice to voters using the US mail service: The United States Postal Service delivery standards have changed so that first class delivery is now two-to-five days and standard delivery is now two-to-nine days.
 Please take this into consideration when returning your absentee ballot.
+Apply early and return your ballot promptly to ensure it arrives in time to get counted!

 Other Information About Absentee Ballot Applications